rochesterxugroup/csc249_final_proj_2020/README.md

      conda activate pytorch_0_4_1
      ```

-  4. Then, install Pytorch 0.4.1 and torchvision
+  4. Then, install Pytorch 0.4.1 and torchvision.
+(You can try newer version of PyTorch, but we don't guarantee the code template can work with a different environment.)

      ```bash
      conda install pytorch=0.4.1 cuda92 -c pytorch